 Raffle

-Raffle tickets and drum are provided by the Association.
-Ticket prices are $1.00 per ticket or 6 for $5.00.
-Tickets may be sold throughout the day, at any event sponsored by the Association, and during the breakfast meeting.
+Raffle tickets, individual ticket containers, and ticket drum are provided by the Association.
+Ticket prices are $1.00 per ticket or 6 for $5.00 or 30 for $20.00 Tickets may be sold throughout the day, at any event sponsored by the Association, and during the breakfast meeting.
+Once tickets are deposited into the containers or the ticket drum, only the appropriate Executive Board Representative is authorized to access the container or the drum prior to the official raffle drawing.

 Seed money of $500.00 will be provided by the Association for the purchase of prizes.
-Receipts for prizes must be submitted to the Treasurer.
+Receipts for prizes must be submitted to the Treasurer pursuant to the procedures outlined on page 4.
 Furthermore, seed money shall be reimbursed to the Association at the conclusion of the conference from money earned selling raffle tickets.
 All money earned shall be submitted to the Treasurer at the breakfast meeting.
 The Treasurer shall split the remaining proceeds evenly between the charity and the Association and issue a check made payable to the charity.
 The host county/circuit may either present the check during the breakfast meeting to a representative of the charity or send it via the United States Post Office.
 If necessary, the Executive Assistant will mail the check.

 Local businesses may donate directly to the charity chosen by the host county/circuit.
-However, if the host county/circuit receives additional funds donated from area businesses in order to purchase prizes, the money shall be submitted to the Association and will be divided as described above.
+However, if the host county/circuit receives additional funds donated from area businesses in order to purchase prizes, the money shall be submitted to the Association pursuant to the procedures outlined on page 4, and will be divided as described above.

+It should be noted, the Raffle, all donations, items, tickets, money, and procedures are the sole property of the Association.
+Only a member(s) of the Executive Board (as designated by the President, or President-Elect in the absence of the President has the authority to make decisions at any time during the raffle, should any issues arise.
+Host Counties have no decision making authority regarding any raffle issues.
+Should an issue occur, it is the responsibility of the President or his or her designee to investigate and follow up with the issue.

 Raffle License